Tecknuovo/Ruby-Developer-West-London-1689/README.md

 £60,000 to £75,000

 **Do they offer remote/flexible working?**
-One day a week based from home other wise be there for the stand up at 10:00
+One day a week based from home otherwise be there for the stand up at 10:00

 **Will you be required to travel?**
 No